JiaRuiming-1/AI-Trading/P4_Factor_Rearch/README.md

   Here is an example of coding in `Tushare_Coding.ipynb` file you can get a view.

 ## review math concept
 If we got some factors relate to our portfolio risk and return, we can bulid model to calculate that.
+If we found some strong relation bettwen facotrs and returns, these factor could be called alpha factors.

 We can construct return model r = Bf + s, each variance represent a matrix. r=Return, B=exposure of factor, s=can't explain variance.
 This model just explained as a liner model.